GURUFOCUS.COM » STOCK LIST » Basic Materials » Metals & Mining » Minsur SA (LIM:MINSURI1) » Definitions » E10

 Jiron Giovanni Batista Lorenzo Bernini 149, Office 501A, San Borja, Lima, PER, 27

 Minsur SA is engaged in the production and selling of gold, metallic tin, and other minerals.
 The company has three production units, namely: San Rafael MU, SPR in Pisco, and Pucamarca MU.
-Its operating segments include the production and marketing of tin and gold extracted from Peru and Brazil, and other mining exploration activities in Peru and Chile.
-The company's main customers are located in Europe, the USA, Canada, Japan, Latin America, and Peru.
+Its operating segments include the production and sale of tin and gold extracted from Peru and Brazil, the production and sale of copper produced in Peru, and other mining exploration and development activities in Peru and Chile.
+The company is also exploring potential mining opportunities in the USA, Canada, and Chile.

 No Headlines